diequies/100daysofdata/README.md

 ---

+### **Day 57 of #100DaysOfData Challenge**

+Another day focused in documentation, probably the last one, but then I will need to find another task in **Omdena**.
+The most likely is that I will try to understand the rest of the code, although it is very high level.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Nothing special today, just kept writing the documentation of my Task.
+Now it is almost finished, I don't think it will reveal more problems in the code.
+I need to find the next steps.
+---

 ### **Day 56 of #100DaysOfData Challenge**

 Less time to code today, but I spent the whole time at **Omdena** project solving some structural problems.
 Also I started to look to the main code, but so far, it looks too complicated.
 I definitely need to learn coding skills.